 After the initial consultation and once we learn our client’s goals, we create a specific set of recommendations and an execution plan designed to accomplish those goals, and then review the proposal with our clients, answering any questions they have along the way.

-- information on what marketing activities have worked or not worked in the past,
+information on what marketing activities did in the past,

-- anything else that will help us move from optimizing to performing faster.
+all the information that will help us move from optimization to faster results.

 Stage 5.
 Strategy buildout

 The first month is work on our side to get as much information as possible from the client and set up all the cooperation so that the cooperation and communication of our agency and the client's company constitute one coherent whole.